 A/N: I should probably mention this, since I haven't before… I do not own the original characters or plot line.
 They belong to His Epicness, Mr. William Shakespeare.
 With that being said, I also need to throw in a warning.
 The chapters so far have been very innocent but there's a little bit of bl action in this chapter so if that makes you uncomfortable, skip ahead or discontinue this reading adventure.
 Neither option is good because this chapter is IMPORTANT!
 And I want you to keep reading!
-This chapter was a lot of fun to write and contains one of my favorite moments :) Okay I'll shut up and let you read now :)
+This chapter was a lot of fun to write and contains one of my favorite moments :) Okay I'll shut up now.

 Love sought is good, but given unsought is better.